How to Get Rid of Weeds: 10 Basic Gardening Tips

 Crabgrass

-The unwanted green plant (botanical name - Digitaria) usually grows in hot plus dry summers and dies at the start of the fall.
+The unwanted green plant (Digitaria) usually grows in hot plus dry summers and dies at the start of the fall.
 Plus, these plants would sprout every year, no matter what.
 Hence, they require regular weeding every summer.

 Pigweed